Top Recent IPOs: New Investment Opportunities

 You can look at Forma Therapeutics’ prospectus here.

 ZoomInfo (Nasdaq: ZI)

 ZoomInfo is an American business-to-business software as a service company.
 It sells access to an intelligence platform.
-This is a database of information about companies and business people for sales, marketing and recruiting professionals.
+This is a database of information about companies and businesspeople for sales, marketing and recruiting professionals.
 The goal is to help clients find new potential customers.

 In the fiscal year ended December 31, 2018, ZoomInfo reported sales of $144 million.
-But for 2019, the company reported a 103% year-over-year growth with $293 million in sales.
-Gross profit also had a large increase.
+But for 2019, the company reported a 103% year-over-year growth, with $293 million in sales.
+Gross profit also saw a large increase.
 In 2018, gross profit was $107 million.
-In 2019, that number increased by 103% to $225 million.
+In 2019, that number increased by 103%, to $225 million.
 However, the company has debt.
 Before the IPO, ZoomInfo had $1.2 billion in debt.
 After using IPO proceeds, that debt is now $842 million.

 You can look at ZoomInfo’s prospectus here.